Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Networks and Provider Panels.
 Provider shall be eligible to participate only in those Networks designated on the Provider Networks Attachment of this Agreement.
 Provider shall not be recognized as a Participating Provider in such Networks until the later of: 1) the Effective Date of this Agreement or; 2) as determined by
-| in its sole discretion, the date Provider has met a _ credentialing
+| in its sole discretion, the date Provider has met a credentialing
 requirements and accreditation requirements.
 Provider acknowledges that may develop, discontinue, or modify new or existing Networks, products and/or programs.
-In addition to those Networks designated on the Provider Networks ‘tachment, may also identify Provider as a Participating Provider in additional Networks, products and/or programs designated in writing from time to time by
-## 7
-The terms and conditions of Provider's participation as a Participating Provider in such additional Networks, products and/or programs shall be on the terms and conditions as set forth in this Agreement unless otherwise agreed to in writing by Provider and i’ In addition to and separate from Networks that support some or all of ; products and/or nmranramec fan WAO and DDO) PDrnvider firrther acknnwlednec that certain Heal ‘Carvicec inchidingn hy
+In addition to those Networks designated on the Provider Networks Attachment, J May also identify Provider as a Participating Provider in additional Networks, products and/or programs designated in writing from time to time by anime The terms and conditions of Provider's participation as a Participating Provider in such additional Networks, products and/or programs shall be on the terms and conditions as set forth in this Agreement unless otherwise agreed to in writing by Provider and In addition to and separate from Networks that support some or all of erage products and/or programs (e.g., HMO and PPO), Provider further acknowledges that certain Health Services, including by wav of example onlv. laboratory or hehavioral health services. may he provided exclusively hv desiqnated